Product

 6) Review the process: Whether this was your first or tenth pen test, evaluations and reviewing are never-ending processes.

-These are some critical benefits penetration testing will bring to your GRC efforts:
+These are benefits penetration testing will bring to your GRC efforts:

 Final Thoughts